 - Every possible Les Paul humbucker sounds

 - Get as close as possible to the Telecaster sounds

 - And get close to also getting the SG guitar sounds.

-- 10 different pick up configurations, giving me a wide array of 10 different guitar sounds. (the way to do this is by having a 5-way pick up selector switch, with a push pull knob affecting all the 5 positions on the switch.
-This gives you 2 pick up configurations assigned to every setting of the selector switch, depending on the position of the tone knob being pulled up or pushed down)
+- 10 different pick-up configurations, giving me a wide array of 10 different guitar sounds. (the way to do this is by having a 5-way pick-up selector switch, with a push-pull knob affecting all the 5 positions on the switch.
+This gives you 2 pick up configurations assigned to every setting of the selector switch, depending on the position of the tone knob is pulled up or pushed down)

 Now: THAT was tough.